Getting Started with Hyperspectral Image Processing

 The values measured by a hyperspectral imaging sensor are stored to a binary data file by using band sequential (BSQ), band-interleaved-by-pixel (BIP), or band-interleaved-by-line (BIL) encoding formats.
 The data file is associated to a header file that contains ancillary information (metadata) like sensor parameters, acquisition settings, spatial dimensions, spectral wavelengths, and encoding formats that are required for proper representation of the values in the data file.

-For hyperspectral image processing, the values read from the data file are arranged into a three dimensional (3-D) array (M×N×C) where M and N are the spatial dimensions of the acquired data, C is the spectral dimension specifying the number of spectral wavelengths used during acquisition.
-Thus, you can consider the 3-D array as a set of two dimensional (2-D) monochromatic images captured at varying wavelengths.
+For hyperspectral image processing, the values read from the data file are arranged into a three-dimensional (3-D) array of form M-by-N-by-C, where M and N are the spatial dimensions of the acquired data, C is the spectral dimension specifying the number of spectral wavelengths used during acquisition.
+Thus, you can consider the 3-D array as a set of two-dimensional (2-D) monochromatic images captured at varying wavelengths.
 This set is known as the hyperspectral data cube or data cube.

 hypercube function constructs the data cube by reading the data file

 and the metadata information in the associated header file.
 The

 hypercube function creates a

 hypercube object and

 stores the data cube, spectral wavelengths, and the metadata to its properties.
 You

 hypercube object as input to all other functions in